 Surgical FAQ

 What does this mean?
 This means that routine spay and neuter surgeries, including dental procedures, and their prices, can vary greatly from hospital to hospital.
 If you are shopping around trying to find the right price on a procedure, please make sure you are comparing apples to apples.
-Many times, if the price of a procedure is substantially lower than another, the level of care your pet will receive will also be lower.
+Many times, if the price of a procedure is substantially lower than another, the level of care your pet will receive may also be lower.
 There are many reasons to choose Heritage Pet Hospital over a less expensive clinic.
-The following is a list of supplies, techniques, and procedures which Heritage Pet Hospital utilizes to provide safe and comfortable surgeries and procedures for all of our patients.
+The following is a list of supplies, techniques, and procedures which Heritage Pet Hospital utilizes for all patients to provide safe and comfortable surgeries and procedures for all of our patients.

 Pre-Anesthetic Blood Testing